DeanLemans/deanlemans.github.io/content/00-raw/00_00-clippings/Ideas for my note-taking workflow ¶.md

 --regex-markdown=/@(\w.*)\s/\1/t,tag,tags/
 ```

 This one also matches post-phenomenology as a whole.
-I tried to make a lazy version but that didn’t seem to work somehow.
+I tried to make a lazy version but that didn't seem to work somehow.
 Now the whole sentence is matched.

 ```
 --regex-markdown=/@(\w.*?)\s/\1/t,tag,tags/